-Baked potatoes are pure comfort food (also gluten-free in case anyone was wondering).
-It’s well worth taking a moment to master the art of the perfect, simple baked potato.
-That ratio of oven temperature to timing, which results in a perfect baked potato, complete with chewy skin, and cooked through interior that is ready to be fluffed and fluffed with a fork.
-And then you can keep it very simple or go nuts with the toppings.
+I’ve always considered it well worth taking a moment to master the art of the perfect, simple, oven-baked baked potato.
+That ideal ratio of oven temperature to timing results in a perfect potato, complete with chewy skin and a tender interior that is ready to be fluffed with a fork.
+And then you can keep it very simple (butter!!! sour cream!!! ) or go nuts with the toppings.

 How to Make Baked Potatoes